JAGFx/ets2-dashboard-skin/README.md

 ![Screenshot](doc/screens/demo.gif)

-This project have also a Map integration.
-[See here](./doc/MAP.md)

 You can check also a review and installation guide made by [Neranjana Wijesinghe](https://www.youtube.com/playlist?list=PLJONr1a8YX5Tyw-i49yk2jYTAFJJ5h7fw)

 ## What's it ?

-This is an web app who you can switch over dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo))
+This is an web app who you can choose over dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo))
 .
 [See screenshots here](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/doc/SKINS.md)